 Pascal had an initial advice call with Andrea, where she discussed the differential diagnoses to consider and the most appropriate course of action to reach a diagnosis and formulate a treatment plan.

 Pascal and Andrea then arranged to undertake further skin biopsies together.

-Click here to view part of this consultation and see Andrea utilising the VVS platform to guide and support Pascal through the procedures.
-In this clip, Andrea is viewing in real time, high definition:
+Click on the video below to view part of this consultation and see Andrea utilising the VVS platform to guide and support Pascal through the procedures.
+In this clip, Andrea is viewing in real-time, high definition:

 - Otto – via the VVS mobile camera

 - The surgical site – via the VVS high definition head cam, worn by Pascal